Montañas del Fuego – Timanfaya

 We recommend photographing the geyser area, the natural oven, the statue of El Diablo and the Ruta de los Volcanes.

 Be careful when opening the car door in the parking area, as it is on a slope and other vehicles could be affected.

 901 200 300

-After finding out aspects related to the geology and volcanism of the park in detail, and enjoying the geothermal displays showing the heat that still comes out of the volcano, we will visit “Refugio de Tinecheide”, on Islote de Hilario, the origin of what nowadays is known as the Montañas del Fuego centre.
-Our tour will come to an end with a tasting appetiser menu including local produce and wine from Lanzarote.
+After learning in detail aspects related to the geology, botany and volcanism of the park and enjoy the geothermal demonstrations of the heat that still emanates from the heart of the volcano, we will visit the “Tinecheide Refuge”, on the Islote de Hilario, the original origin of what is now the center of Las Montañas del Fuego, to finish with an aperitif in which we will taste local products paired with wines from Lanzarote.